 Claire is also interested in the application of data science methods to international relations data and works in R and Python.
 She enjoys teaching IR students the fundamentals of working with data and about evidence-based decisionmaking and research.

-International political economy, institutional design, international regulation, environmental cooperation, human rights, labour rights, international trade, statistical network analysis, quantitative methods, data wrangling.
+International political economy, institutional design, international regulation, environmental cooperation, human rights, labour rights, international trade, statistical network analysis.

 Peacock C., K. Milewicz, and D. Snidal, "Boilerplate in International Trade Agreements", International Studies Quarterly, Forthcoming.